 If you’re looking for a comprehensive analysis of your DNA and labs, SelfDecode could be a good option.
-SelfDecode looks at up to 83 million genetic variants and over 1,000 lab markers to give personalized diet, lifestyle, and supplement recommendations through over 40 science-backed reports.
+SelfDecode uses predictive algorithms to analyze around 83 million genetic variants, giving you the most accurate health & ancestry data based on your genetics.

 You can upload your DNA for free to learn your genetic predispositions and get personalized insights into your health.

 - What Is The Best DNA Test Kit?
 The Ultimate Guide

 - Top 10 Sites To Upload Your Raw DNA Data